iamstoick/nspct/README.md

 # nspectr
-Query HTTP header and other DNS information.
+Query HTTP headers and other DNS information.

 # Installing